privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 - `TxRefund`: Value to refund to the tx sender
 - `TxAccessListAccount`: State of the account access list
 - `TxAccessListAccountStorage`: State of the account storage access list
-- `AccountDestructed`: State of destruction of an account

 Each operation uses different parameters for indexing.
 See [RW Table](./tables.md#rw_table) for the complete details.